-Peanuts are one of the most nutritious food items we can find.
-Rich in proteins, healthy fats and a host of vitamins and minerals, peanuts are consumed in a variety of ways.
-However, research has found that peanut allergies have increased drastically in the last few years, meaning that many pregnant women avoid eating them in order to protect the baby.
+Peanuts are one of the most nutritious food items.
+Rich in proteins, healthy fats, and a host of vitamins and minerals, peanuts are consumed in a variety of ways.
+However, research has found that peanut allergies have increased drastically in the last few years, meaning that many pregnant women avoid eating them in order to protect their baby.
 However, this also applies to breastfed babies, as mother’s milk can also transfer any allergens or toxins from the mother’s body to the baby.
-This article will help you understand the health benefits of peanuts, the risks posed as well as any safety concerns regarding your baby’s and your health.
+This article will help you understand the health benefits of peanuts, the risks associated with it as well as any safety concerns regarding yours and your baby’s health.

 Is it Safe to Eat Peanuts During Breastfeeding?

-- Folic Acid: Peanuts are rich in folic acid or Vitamin B9.
-This nutrient is extremely important in the growth of muscle and nervous tissues in the baby, especially during pregnancy.
+- Folic Acid: Peanuts are rich in folic acid or vitamin B9.
+This nutrient is vital in the growth of muscle and nervous tissues in the baby, especially during pregnancy.
 It is also helpful in avoiding any future birth complications.

 - Healthy Fats: Peanuts are rich in a variety of unsaturated plant fats.
 These fats are helpful in the efficient functioning of the circulatory system and the blood vessels.
 Peanuts are also low in bad cholesterol.

-- Proteins: Peanuts are a great source of proteins, which are essential in almost all body processes, such as muscle development, and so on.
+- Proteins: Peanuts are a great source of proteins, which are essential in almost all body processes, such as muscle development, and many others.

-- Phosphorus: The phosphorus present in peanuts helps strengthen teeth and bones, and are important in muscle activity and energy generation in the body.
+- Phosphorus: The phosphorus present in peanuts helps strengthen teeth and bones, and are essential in muscle activity and energy generation in the body.

 - Fibre: The high amounts of fibre in peanuts ease digestive processes, preventing problems like constipation.
 It also makes your stomach feel full and sated.

-Peanut allergy through breastmilk is possible and is caused by proteins known as allergens, which can cause severe reactions in those sensitive to these molecules.
-This includes rashes, difficulty breathing, swelling, and often anaphylactic shock, which can be fatal.
-As mentioned earlier, nutrients consumed by the mother can pass into the breastmilk and affect the baby.
+Peanut allergy through breast milk is possible and is caused by proteins known as allergens, which can cause severe reactions in those sensitive to these molecules.
+This includes rashes, difficulty in breathing, swelling, and often anaphylactic shock, which can be fatal.
+As mentioned earlier, nutrients consumed by the mother can pass into the breast milk and affect the baby.
 However, you can have your baby tested for sensitivity to various foods, including peanuts, by your paediatrician.
 If your baby does not display any allergy symptoms, you may go ahead and consume these foods.